Glendale Pedestrian Accident Lawyer

 Why You Need a Pedestrian Accident Lawyer

-There are several reasons why you need a lawyer to represent you when you have been involved in an accident.
+There are several reasons why you need an injury lawyer to represent you when you have been involved in an accident.
 In this section, we are going to cover four of the most important reasons.

 - An experienced pedestrian accident lawyer will help determine who is at fault in your accident case.
 This might come as a shock to you, but insurance adjusters will usually deny the driver was responsible for the accident to avoid having to pay any money out in the settlement.
 A lawyer will help carry out an investigation, talk to witnesses, and obtain police records.